Do you keep a content calendar?

 For example, if your site is all about hot beverages, you might dedicate one month to espresso, one month to mocha-flavored drinks, one month to tea, etc.

-Once you write all of the content related to those themes, you’ll have several categories you can place in a navigation bar to make it easy for visitors to find your content.
+Once you write all of the content related to those themes, you’ll have several categories you can place in a navigation bar to make it easy for visitors to find this cornerstone content.

 A content series is similar to a theme and can be an effective way to cover a topic with a lot of details over time.